theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ What   I    was going   to say    , ” said    the Dodo in      an  offended tone      , “ was , that         the
 # .
 NSg/I+ ISg+ VPt Nᴹ/Vg/J P  NSg/VL . .
 VPtPp/J D   NSg  NPr/J/P D/P VP/J     N🅪Sg/I/V+ . .
 VPt .
 NSg/I/C/Ddem D
 > best      thing to get   us       dry     would be      a   Caucus - race    . ”
-# NPr/VX/JS NSg/V+ P  NSg/V NPr/IPl+ NSg/V/J VX    NSg/VXL D/P NSg/V+ .
+# NPr/VX/JS NSg+  P  NSg/V NPr/IPl+ NSg/V/J VX    NSg/VXL D/P NSg/V+ .
 N🅪Sg/V+ . .
 >
 #
 > “ What   is  a   Caucus - race    ? ” said    Alice ; not   that         she  wanted   much         to know   , but     the